linadelh/iphone_Store/README.md

 This is a learning project, not production-ready.
 It helped me:

-- Break down UI into functional components.
+- Break down UI into functional components
-- Deepen understanding of DOM events and element manipulation.
+- Deepen understanding of DOM events and manipulation
 - Build clean, maintainable JavaScript for real UI features

 ---